Multiphoton Correlations between Quantum Images: Conclusion

 \section{Conclusion}

 In the present work we have shown that entangled photons of high dimension exhibit interesting multiphoton correlations, focusing on the specific case of entangled quantum images.
-Interesting multiphoton correlations already appear in the 4 photon case.
-They can be exibited by defocusing the images, which is of course very easy experimentally.
-We provide detailed analytical predictions for the resulting 4 photon intereferences.
+Interesting multiphoton correlations already appear in the $4$ photon case.
+They can be exibited by defocusing the images, which is of course easy experimentally.
+We provide detailed analytical predictions for the resulting $4$ photon intereferences.
 These are supported by numerical simulations.
 We further show that this experiment can be interpreted as entanglement swapping between photons.
 Bob's photons are initially unentangled.
 But the joint detection of Alice's photons projects Bob's photons onto an entangled state.

 The present work could be extended in several directions.
-First of all it calls for an experimental demonstration of the effect described here.
-Indeed these multiphoton correlations should be accessible with current experimental techniques.
+First of all it calls for an experimental demonstration as the multiphoton correlations described here are accessible with current experimental techniques.
 The main experimental difficulties are to make the different photons produced indistinguishible (except for the spatial degree of freedom) in order to allow for multiphoton intereferences, and to accumulate sufficient statistics in order to see the correlations emerge from the background.
-A successful experiment of 4-photon correlations would set the stage for investigating higher order correlations (6 and more photons).
+As discussed above, this seems of comparable difficulty to other experiments that have been realised previously.
+A successful experiment of $4$-photon correlations would set the stage for investigating higher order correlations (6 and more photons).

-Second, the proposed experiment should be compared and contrasted with Boson sampling experiments\cite{Broome13,Spring13,Tillmann13,Paesani19,Zhong20} whose aim is to have a highly complex bi-photon wavefunction (typically drawn from a random gaussian ensemble) in order to maximise the complexity of the classical simulations.
+Second, the proposed experiment should be compared with boson sampling experiments\cite{Broome13,Spring13,Tillmann13,Paesani19,Zhong20} whose aim is to have a highly complex bi-photon wavefunction in order to maximise the complexity of a classical simulations.
 Here we propose using a quite simple bi-photon wavefunctions, leading to simple expressions for the multi-photon correlations.
 However the bi-photon wavefunction can be complexified, for instance by inserting SLMs along the optical path as proposed in \cite{Raoul21}.
-Since quantum imaging experiments with hundreds to thousands of modes have been demonstrated\cite{Edgar12,Moreau14}, quantum imaging may ultimately provide a much more scalable approach to Boson sampling.
+Since quantum imaging experiments with hundreds to thousands of modes have been demonstrated\cite{Edgar12,Moreau14}, quantum imaging may ultimately provide a more scalable approach to Boson sampling.